zhangtin/LOS_NLOS_Classify/README.md

 This repository contains an executable MATLAB function for Indoor Line-of-Sight (LOS) and Non-Line-of-Sight (NLOS) classification.
 The function is ready to work and can be used to classify signals based on LOS/NLOS conditions.

+This function will return a boolean
+- 1: Line-of-Sight (LOS)
+- 0: Non Line-of-Sight (NLOS)

 ## Usage

 ### Syntax